Mount Nasura, Western Australia

 Mount Nasura is a suburb of Perth, Western Australia, located within the City of Armadale.
 The suburb occupies hilly terrain bounded on the north by Brookton Highway and Hill Street (1.6 km), west by Paterson Road (1.1 km), south-west by Canns and Carradine Roads (1.6 km), south by property boundaries on the north side of the Neerigin Brook (0.3 km), and east by Albany Highway (2.7m).
-With the exception of the Armadale Kelmscott District Memorial Hospital, the suburb is primarily residential.
+With the exception of the Armadale Health Service, the suburb is primarily residential.